Driving Makes List Of ‘Top 10 Most Important Life Skills’

 Driving Makes List Of 'Top 10 Most Important Life Skills'

-Whilst claims have long been made that there are fewer learner drivers on our roads, new research has revealed that people in the UK still rate driving as one of the most important life skills someone can have.
+Whilst claims have long been made that there are fewer learner drivers on our roads, new research has revealed that people still rate driving as one of the most important life skills someone can have.

 When pre-17 driving experts Young Driver asked 1,000 members of the general public* to rank the top five practical life skills they felt everyone should be able to do, driving came joint second, behind cooking and tied with swimming.
 Being able to command a vehicle came ahead of using a computer, administering first aid, DIY and knowing how to use an iron.